COMHIS/estc/inst/examples/author.md

 [All conversions from the original to final names](output.tables/author_conversion_nontrivial.csv)

-Top-20 uniquely identified authors and number of documents for each (duplicate docs not checked yet).
-In total, there are 6482 unique authors and 18509 documents with unambiguous author information (44%).
+Top-20 uniquely identified authors and their productivity (title count).
+In total, there are 46310 unique authors and 253896 documents with unambiguous author information (55%).

 <img src="figure/summaryauthors-1.png" title="plot of chunk summaryauthors" alt="plot of chunk summaryauthors" width="430px" /><img src="figure/summaryauthors-2.png" title="plot of chunk summaryauthors" alt="plot of chunk summaryauthors" width="430px" />